Virginia Theological Seminary: Chapel

 After the fire the foundations and lower walls of the 1881 structure were secured and retained to form an open air chapel garden.
 Supported by a capital campaign the seminary's new Immanuel Chapel was built at an adjacent site.
 Consecrated by the Presiding Bishop of the Episcopal Church, the Most Revd.
-Katharine Jefferts Schori, on 13 October 2015, the sermon at the service of consecration was preached by the Archbishop of Canterbury, Justin Welby.
+Katharine Jefferts Schori, on October 13, 2015, the sermon at the service of consecration was preached by the Archbishop of Canterbury, Justin Welby.
 Designed by the architectural office of Robert A. M. Stern, the new chapel features items salvaged from the 2010 fire, a set of eight change ringing bells produced by the Whitechapel Bell Foundry and a 2 manual and pedal 27 stop tracker action organ (Opus 70) from Taylor and Boody.

 Library

-The Bishop Payne Library, named after VTS alumnus Bishop John Payne of Liberia, serves as the seminary's library.
+The Bishop Payne Library, named after the Bishop Payne Divinity School, serves as the seminary's library.
 The collection numbers over 225,000 volumes of books and bound periodicals and 190,000 e-books.
 Specialist areas of focus include biblical studies, church history, theology, the Protestant Reformation, missions, liturgies and church music.

 In partnership with the Historical Society of the Episcopal Church, the Bishop Payne Library also hosts the African American Episcopal Historical Collection (AAEHC), documenting the history of the African-American Episcopalians in the United States.